 - Failure to notice parking lot signage.
 (Not all spaces are marked with a sign)

 My car has broken down and I can’t move it.
 What should I do?

-Call Campus Safety at 7599 and they will attempt to help you with your vehicle.
-If you do not contact Campus Safety you will be liable for any and all tickets that you receive.
+Contact Campus Safety and inform an officer about your situation.
+If you do not contact Campus Safety you will be liable for any and all tickets that you may receive.